PornimaaS-050421/Project1_Healthcare_Dataset_Analysis_2024/README.md

-# Project1_Healthcare_Dataset_Analysis_2024
 This project is about Healthcare Dataset Analysis using Excel.
+Cleaned ,Sorted, Removed duplicates, Functions and Data Validation Tools are used, Lookups also used as per the Client reqirements.
+After that, Created Pivot tables ,Slicer and Pivot charts.
+Finally Dashboard was Created and Presentation also prepared related to this project.